HdbSoft/gauss/README.md

 ### Gauss reference
 If you want to create your own Gauss script, you have to know the basic syntax.
-Every formula must end with `=`, and must contain ONLY NUMBERS.
+Every formula must end with `=`, and must contain ONLY NUMBERS, NOT STRINGS.

 ###### Operators
 - `+`: Addition